 Anesthesia and Contrast

 -The animals are sedated with anesthesia to keep from moving.
 If the animal is moving around, the images will not turn out and they will have to be scanned again.
-They may also be given contrast to enhance the image.
+Also, they may be given contrast to enhance the image.

 Reading The Image

--Your veterinarian will then take the image and diagnose the problem.
-Each situation is different, but they are usually able to provide same day information
+-Your veterinarian will take the image and diagnose the problem.
+Each situation is different, but they are usually able to provide same day information.

 Securing a Mobile MRI or Fixed MRI?

 Are you reading this and wondering how you can add MRI to your facility?
-Our interim and Fixed imaging pages go into great detail about the process and have a contact form at the bottom.
-Our sales team at KMG will help you find the mobile MRI that fits your needs and help you prepare for the arrival of the imaging system.
-We aim to provide an smooth transition for all our customers as they add the mobile or fixed MRI service.
+Our interim and Fixed imaging pages go into great detail about the process and we have a contact form at the bottom.
+Our sales team at KMG will help you find the mobile MRI or CT that fits your needs and help you prepare for the arrival of the imaging system.
+We aim to provide a smooth transition for all of our customers as they add mobile or fixed imaging services.